Phil Goldstein, hedge-fund champion, is the unhedge-fund manager.

 "The value of BIA experts is both in their ability to confirm what one suspects and also indicate where in the financials one should drill down into," he explains.
 "Of course, all they can uncover is concern or deception.
 They can't tell you the degree of magnitude of any problem areas they detect."

+Such services don't come cheap, but getting an exact figure is difficult, in part because they vary from job to job.
 Most important to Business Intelligence Advisors -- which doesn't appear to have any rivals that do precisely what it does -- are language cues, mainly because printed or transcribed corporate communications are at times the only material its experts have to work with.

 First, its specialists try to gauge whether managers definitively and directly answer questions and forthrightly address issues, rather than tap dance around the subjects.
 Among the verbal dodges they look for are managers' use of "protest" statements when confronting areas that make them uncomfortable instead of, say, firm denials of questionable behavior.
 Here, the term "protest" is used in the older sense of the word -- as an assertion or affirmation, rather than an objection.

+The litany of common protestations is numbingly familiar to anyone who has a passing familiarity with corporate spin.
 "Our accounting is in strict accordance with Generally Accepted Accounting Principles" has been asseverated by executives charged in every financial fraud during the Enron era.
 Likewise, fraudsters never tire of asserting that their companies' financials have passed muster by their accountants, rating agencies and regulators such as the Securities and Exchange Commission.
 Other bromides often evoked as protest statements are: "We have an experienced management team in place."
 Or perhaps, "Our business is extremely complex."
 And, finally: "We have a great business plan that will really start to deliver soon."

 Protest statements, according to BIA operatives, fulfill a number of purposes beyond permitting executives to avoid giving factual answers.
 By invoking a higher authority such as GAAP, the managers hope to divert attention from problems and convey the sense that all is well with the company.
 At a minimum, protest statements imply a lack of comfort on given issues.
 At a maximum, they signal outright deception.

+Other cues that BIA experts place a lot of stock in are management replies larded with irrelevant specifics, meant to obscure some troubling issue.
+Often the details are accurate as presented.
 Qualifying words can be important also.
 When executives resort to such locutions as "candidly," "honestly" or "to tell the truth," watch out.
 They might be trying to manage perceptions rather than convey fact.

 Ad hominem attacks on accusers are another staple of managements seeking to cover up problems and blunt charges.
 Typically, whistle-blowers and other critics are dismissed as "disgruntled former employees" or "cranks."
 The aim is both to impugn an accuser's credibility and to avoid having to directly deny the charges.